 - 1. Successfully complete at least 26 weeks of study. - 2.
 Complete all midterms for all courses in which the student is enrolled. - 3.
-Midterms must be completed within stated timeframes. - 4.
+Midterms must be completed within stated timeframes.

 Second installments cannot be requested prior to the last scheduled midterm due date as stated on syllabi.
+Second disbursements will be distributed after completion of the midterm period approximately week 30.